rizac/eGSIM/README.md

 pip freeze > requirements.txt
 ```

+And finally install the newset version of the test packages:

 ```
 pip install pylint pytest-django pytest-cov pip freeze > requirements.dev.txt
 ```

-(then, proceed with the normal workflow:
+Finally, proceed with the normal workflow:
-run tests, fix new bugs and then `git push`, an so on).
+run tests, fix new bugs and eventually `git push`, as always.